Social Media

 Social Media offers many benefits, both professionally and personally to Registrants however it also has its pitfalls.
 This guidance is designed to assist Registrants successfully navigate Social Media and focuses on good practice.

-1. The purpose of this document is to provide guidance to Registrants regarding responsible use of social media and how to use social media in a manner that is compatible with the BPC’s Code of Ethics (‘the Code’).
+The purpose of this document is to provide guidance to Registrants regarding responsible use of social media and how to use social media in a manner that is compatible with the BPC’s Standards of Conduct, Practice and Ethics.

 • Connect, and establish national and international professional networks;